AdilHannaoui/RNA-seq-Analysis/README.md

 </p>

 <p align="justify">
-The transcriptomic comparisons between the mutant strains and the wild type show that altering the phosphorylatable residues of Rpb4 has a clear impact on gene expression.
-Both variants, the phospho-null and the phosphomimetic, display deviations from the WT pattern, indicating that Rpb4 phosphorylation participates in the normal regulation of the transcriptome.
-The S/T-A strain exhibits broader and more dispersed changes, consistent with a complete loss of phosphorylation-dependent regulation, whereas the S/T-D strain shows a more moderate profile, compatible with a partial mimicry of the phosphorylated state.
-Taken together, these results suggest that the ability of Rpb4 to be phosphorylated contributes to its regulatory function, although a deeper functional analysis will be necessary to determine which pathways or cellular processes are specifically affected.
+Differential expression comparisons between each mutant and the WT, applying the adjusted significance threshold (PADJ_THRESHOLD = 0.05) and the minimum fold‑change requirement (LOG2FC_THRESHOLD = 1), show that altering the S/T residues of Rpb4 has a robust impact on the transcriptome.
+The S/T‑A mutant displays a larger number of genes surpassing both thresholds, with a broader and more dispersed regulatory pattern, consistent with a complete loss of phosphorylation‑dependent regulation.
+In contrast, the S/T‑D mutant exhibits a more moderate profile, with fewer genes meeting the significance and magnitude criteria, suggesting partial preservation of the functional state associated with phosphorylation.
 </p>

 ### Volcano plot